Palette-Labs-Inc/registry/rfcs/00000-template.md

 - **Last supportd:** [Last supportd Date]

 ## Abstract
-A brief summary of the proposal, including the problem it addresses and the proposed solution or innovation.
+A brief summary of the proposal, including the problem it addresses and the proposed solution

 ## Introduction
 A more detailed explanation of the problem and why it is important to address it.
 This section should provide enough background to understand the context of the RFC.